RemoteControlledArty/RemoteControlledArtillery/readme.txt

 - change ammo types per mousewheel menu, not in the artillery computer
 - generating the ace rangetable requires having been close to it once
 - disabling artillery computer in options after having already used it, requires mission restart (not a big deal, decide beforehand)
+- wheeled MRL has to face the target or azimuth is incorrect (trying to fix it, instead use MLRS for now)

 How to add/remove artillery ammunition, rightclick unit, open unit attributes, copy&paste in those bits, X stands for the amount you want:
 Mortar: